MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/overview.md

 - Code components that don't connect to external services or data.
 When these components are used in an app that uses standard features, the app remains standard, and end users are required to have **Power Apps for Office 365** licenses.

 > [!NOTE]
-> Licensing is only reequired if you want to use code components in canvas apps.
+> Licensing is only required if you want to use code components in canvas apps.
 > If you are currently using code components in model-driven apps connected to Common Data Service, there is no need for licensing, as end users are already assigned with Power Apps licenses.

-With the general availability of the framework, code components developers will be able to classify components as part of the component manifest to allow makers to see which components are premium.
+With the general availability of the framework, code component developers will be able to classify components as part of the component manifest to allow makers to see which components are premium.